mattermost/mattermost/README.md

 # Installing Mattermost

-Depending on your needs, there are multiple ways to install Mattermost:
+There are multiple ways to install Mattermost depending on your needs.

 ### Product Evaluation